dan-nagle/h2m/README.txt

 website as a binary release.
 The script does not provide an option to do this, but it is not too difficult to do by hand.

+11. If linker warnings regarding visiblitity settings are seen (this sometimes happens when building LLVM, Clang, and h2m with GCC) h2m may run perfectly normally.
+If it does not, you may need to override the compiler flags.
+This can be done by running CMake, providing all the variables to the CMake script by hand, and altering the variable CMAKE_CXX_FLAGS by adding -DCMAKE_CXX_FLAGS="flags flags... flags..".
+The flags currently set by the project are:
+"-std=c++11 -fno-rtti -fvisibility=hidden -fvisibility-inlines-hidden".

 3)   USAGE OF H2M

 The h2m Autofortran tool is invoked at the shell as ./h2m [path to header].